emilvissing/swagger2-postman2/README.md

 * If a parameter in the Postman collection must be set to a specific value, the parameter defaults to the correct value.
 (For instance, the `grant_type` form parameter in "Generate an OAuth token" must be set to `client_credentials`.)

 * The converter does not produce duplicate `Content-Type` headers in the Postman collection.

+* If a request has a JSON body, the Postman collection includes an example that shows the name and type of each field that is supported in the request body.
+In the example, fields called `*` represent custom fields.